3D PRINTING SEX TOYS: a quick, easy and safe method!

 Now for the magic part!
 Grab enough beex wax to fill your mould (preferably, though you might be able to get away with less if need be).
 Place your wax into a sturdy, heatproof container and place it it in a pot of water on your stovetop.
 Bring the water to the boil, to melt the wax.
 Doing it this way will ensure your wax never gets over 100°C and thus won't be too hot for the mold and won't be lost to evaporation while you melt it.
 You can get a volume estimate for your toy by slicing it (not the mold) in Chitubox.

-Other plain waxes (paraffin, soy) may work, I haven't tried them.
-But my gut says steer clear of anything with perfume/colour (e.g a finished candle), lest the additions inhibit the silicone curing or any bits of perfume absorbed by the silicone act as an irritant when the toy is in use.
+Parafin wax doesn't work, it inhibits curing.
+I've yet to see anyone try soy wax, but it may work.
+Steer clear of anything with perfume/colour (e.g a finished candle), lest the additions inhibit the silicone curing or any bits of perfume absorbed by the silicone act as an irritant when the toy is in use.
 I really do recommend beeswax though.
 It has infinite uses for most makers, no matter your interests, so it's good stuff to have on hand, and you will be able to reuse almost all of it after this project (you'll only lose a couple of mililitres in this process to the coating we're making).

 As your wax is melting, prepare your mould.
 Tape up the seam lines and base, just in case of leaks.
 I didn't have any leaks, even under the tape, but your results may vary depending on your print settings so it's a good idea.